andersmurphy/andersmurphy-blog/resources/posts/2025-04-15-why-you-should-use-brotli-sse.md

 ## Conclusion

 I hope this article has been useful (or at least amusing).
 The takeaway for me is: If you are using SSE, you should probably consider compressing that stream.
-If you are using SSE with long lasting connection that send a lot of data, you should really consider compressing that stream, especially if over time that data repeats (which is likely to do).
+If you are using SSE with long lasting connection that send a lot of data, you should really consider compressing that stream, especially if over time that data repeats (which it is likely to do).

 **Discussion**